schlepfilter/frp/doc/api.md

 0
 0
 ```
-The side effect attached to an event gets called for each occurrence of the event even if the occurrence's value doesn't change.
+The side effect attached to an event gets called for each occurrence of the event even if the occurrences' values don't change.

 Code:
 ```clojure